 ARTICLE 7: OF THE CONFERENCE

-a) The Chair shall prepare the Provisional Agenda in conjunction with the Members at least two (2) months before its opening.
-The Provisional Agenda shall contain all standard items required by the IHO (e.g., National Reports, INT Charts and ENC Cell scheme).
+a) The Chair shall prepare the Provisional Agenda in conjunction with the Members at least two months before its opening.
+The Provisional Agenda shall normally include the standard items suggested in relevant IHO IHO guidance (for example, National Reports, INT Charts and ENC Cell scheme).
 The first item shall be the Chair's report on the activities of the Commission since the last Conference.
 All Conference Documents shall be made available on the IHO/MACHC web site at least one month prior to the meeting.

-b) Members’ Proposals to be included on the Agenda of a Conference should be sent to the Chair for the next Conference at least four (4) months in advance of the date agreed for the commencement of the Conference.
+b) Members’ Proposals to be included on the Agenda of a Conference should be sent to the Chair for the next Conference at least four months in advance of the date agreed for the commencement of the Conference.